This German Green Bean Soup Is An Easy-to-Make Classic!

 - Wash the leek really well (it can be quite dirty) and cut it into rings.

-- Add enough vegetable broth so that it just covers the contents of the pot.
-In our case, this is usually around 8 cups of vegetable broth - but it might be more or less in your case depending on the size of your pot and your vegetables.
+- Now add enough vegetable broth so that it just covers the contents of the pot.
+In our case, this is usually around 8 cups of vegetable broth – but it might be more or less in your case depending on the size of your pot and your vegetables.

 - Add the chopped parsley and savory.
 Give everything a stir.

-- Bring the vegetable broth to a boil, then turn down the heat and let the soup simmer for around 20-25 minutes until the vegetables are soft.
+- Add the lid to the pot and bring the vegetable broth to a boil.
+Then turn down the heat and let the soup simmer for around 20-25 minutes until the vegetables are soft.

 - Add salt and pepper to taste.
 Serve and enjoy!